 - On average, one of every 40 reported home fires that began with a Christmas tree resulted in a death, compared to an average of one death per 142 total reported home fires.

-- Electrical problems were factors in one-third (32%0 of home Christmas tree structure fires.
+- Electrical problems resulted in one-third (32%0 of home Christmas tree structure fires.

 - Two of every five (39%) home Christmas tree fires started in the living room, family room, or den.

 Source: NFPA’s “Home Christmas Tree and Holiday Light Fires” by John R. Hall, Jr., November 2013.